crookshanked/i-ching/README.md

 # Collaborative Workspace
 ## Ideas:
   * cli for i-ching
+  * Learning some web scraping techniques?
+I'm going to include the scripts I used to gather the chapters.

 ### I-ching goals to execute:
   * The idea is to learn and use python to build a command line program.